vipshop/hiredis-vip/README.md

 ```c
 reply = redisClusterCommand(clustercontext, "SET foo %s", value);
 ```
-Internally, Hiredis-vip splits the command in different arguments and will convert it to the protocol used to communicate with Redis.
+Internally, hiredis-cluster splits the command in different arguments and will convert it to the protocol used to communicate with Redis.
 One or more spaces separates arguments, so you can use the specifiers anywhere in an argument: